betterbence/ngbs-ha/README.md

 ## Development status

-This is an early `0.1.0` release.
+This is an early `0.1.1` release.
 Test control operations carefully.
 The protocol implementation is based on the local NGBS service behavior and the open-source `ngbs-icon` project.

-## Repository setup

-Replace `OWNER` in `custom_components/ngbs_icon/manifest.json` with your GitHub username before publishing.